lucifer47C/Deploy-a-Website-in-AWS-EC2/WordPress Website/Traditional.md

    <img src=https://github.com/lucifer47C/Deploy-a-Website-in-AWS-EC2/blob/main/WordPress%20Website/Images/4.jpg>

 # Task 2
- Now you are going to connect to the EC2 instance.
+ Now you are going to connect to the EC2 instance and install Apache and PHP on it.
  - Once we have a Linux instance, we will connect to our instance using an SSH client, or using the Web browser SSH client.<br>
    (Select our instance and click on "Connect".
 In EC2 Instance Connect, click Connect again at the bottom.)